beboxos/circuitpython/badger2040/Readme.md

 all the code has been rewritten to take into account the use of Adafruit DisplayIO libraries (with management of texts, 4 bits black & white BMP images, and also shapes).
 For the moment I haven't activated the battery display (I have a problem on my badger, it doesn't seem to work on battery and I haven't found yet why (maybe my device has a defect).

 ## todo:
-management of the battery level. (work in progress 21.03.2022)
+management of the battery level. (beta version 22.03.2022)

 ~~the "info" part~~ : done 17.03.2022<cr/>